allan9595/Sponsor-Team-Matchmaking-Tool/README.md

 };

-Open a terminal under the folder and type in "npm install"
+Open a terminal under both the root folder and client folder then type in "npm install"

 Open your browser and go to localhost:3000